dechainers/dechainy/docs/installation.md

 * BCC (read following lines)

 Despite existing a *python3-bpfcc* packet from the Ubuntu package manager *apt*, it is not the latest release of such tool.
 Thus, many of the advanced operations with eBPF maps are not possible, and the framework would fail starting due to an import error.
-I strongly suggest to download the latest code from their [GitHub page](https://github.com/iovisor/bcc) and compile it as follows.
+I strongly suggest downloading the latest code from their [GitHub page](https://github.com/iovisor/bcc) and compile it as follows.

 ## Install